POUND ON THE TABLE

 Sam said his climber performed the limb removal while he supervised from the ground, and never stood on the roof.
 Instead, he was suspended above the roof on a safety harness.
 The encroaching limbs were tied off, cut and lowered down to the ground.
 While performing the trimming, Sam’s man noticed only a dented shingle, nothing that would affect the roof’s integrity, so he did not pass on the information about the shingle.

 The Heils, of course, sued.
 They fired a negligence blunderbuss at the Hines, saying they were negligent for not inspecting the tree, for hiring Sam, for paying so little to have the work done, and even for letting an undocumented worker do the trimming.
 The trial court found no evidence that the Hines had breached any duty to the Heils by failing to inspect and maintain their tree, and by negligently hired Sam’s Tree Service.

-The court gave them short shrift, upholding the standard that homeowners have no duty to repair damage caused by their healthy trees of which they are not aware.
-The Hines hired a tree service within a month of being asked to do so, and no evidence explained why – let alone showed that – Sam’s low price, lack of insurance, or undocumented worker led to the hole that the Heils found in their roof.
+The court gave Heils short shrift, upholding the standard that homeowners have no duty to repair damage caused by their healthy trees of which they are not aware.
+The Hines hired a tree service within a month of being asked to do so, and no evidence explained why – let alone showed that – Sam’s low price, lack of insurance, or undocumented worker status led to the hole that the Heils found in their roof.